adobe/phased-testing/README.md

 In order to define these event you will need to implement these methods, as you who are defining the event have the best knowledge on how these event will work.

 #### Binding an Event to a Scenario
 In order for your scenario to interact with an event you will need to declare it.
-This can be done in three ways:
+This can be done in three ways (in order of precedence) :
 * Phased Event Annotation
-* Phased Test Annotation (SOON)
+* Phased Test Annotation
 * Test Suite Definition

+If you have the event declared in more than one level (for example on both the PhasedEvent and the PhasedTest annotation), it is the value with more precedence which is taken into account.

 #### Attaching an Event using the PhaseEvent Annotation
 The mode is only applicable to Single Run execution modes.